Step by Step

 - Lodging – The cost of any room, accommodation or lodging furnished by any hotel, motel, inn, tourist camp, tourist cabin, camping grounds, club or similar facility, as well as any additional charges related to the lodging (e.g., movie charges, local telephone call costs, etc.) are generally subject to state sales tax.
 Long distance telephone calls are generally exempt from state sales tax.

-- Retail meals – Purchases of retail meals from restaurants, hotels, motels, clubs, caterers, cafes and other facilities, as well as any related service charges (e.g., cover charges, minimum purchase fees, room service charges, etc.) are generally subject to state sales tax.
-Any applicable gratuity or tip typically is exempt from state sales tax.
+- Retail meals – Purchases of retail meals from restaurants, hotel, motels, clubs, caterers, cafes and other facilities, as well as any related service charges (e.g., cover charges, minimum purchase fees, room service charges, etc.) are generally exempt from the state sales tax.

-An authorized employee or agent of VCU can generally purchase items tax-free for the University if he/she follows all relevant guidelines and provides the vendor with VCU’s completed Sales Tax Exemption Certificate, which is hosted on the University Controller’s Office website.
+An authorized employee or agent of VCU can generally purchase items tax-free for the University if the employee/agent follows all relevant guidelines and provides the vendor with VCU’s completed Sales Tax Exemption Certificate, which is hosted on the University Controller’s Office website.

 If an item is purchased tax-free by the University, the item must be used or consumed in an activity related to the University’s tax exempt purpose (i.e., related to education, research, public service, etc.).
 The item cannot be used for any private party or individual benefit, or for any activity unrelated to the University’s tax exempt purpose.

 Please contact the University Controller’s Office with any questions.